tjk113/tilda/README.md

   Prints provided value.
 It will attempt to print values of any type, and throw an error if it can't.

 ## scoping
-scopes are declared with curly braces `{}`. single-line scopes can be declared with a newline, where the scope begins and ends on the following line.
+scopes are declared with curly braces `{}`. single-line scopes can be declared within a single line, or with a newline, where the scope begins and ends on the following line.